 The frame also has anti-slip pads on both the legs and around where the bowl sits to prevent any spillages from particularly enthusiastic eaters.
 Whilst it may be on the costlier side, you’re guaranteed to get a good quality product that will last through many mealtimes to come.

-For those of you who are unsure on what height bowl is the best, the adjustable elevated feeding station by Pet Zone is a must buy.
-Whilst we haven’t personally tried this feeder, the reviews could not be better and the brand has an understandably good reputation.
+For those of you who are unsure of what height bowl is the best, the adjustable elevated feeding station by Pet Zone is a must-buy.

 The adjustable feeder has three different height settings, allowing you to try what works best for your dog.
 The different height settings also make this feeder particularly useful for puppies as the feeder can literally grow with them!

 The feeder comes with two rust-resistant, stainless steel bowls and the frame can be collapsed flat which is perfect for cleaning and transportation where necessary.
 As if this feeder wasn’t good enough, its sleek black design makes it blend into any kitchen and feels much more expensive than it is.

 5. Modern Double Diner Feeder by Platinum Pets

 - Elevated food bowls reduce neck strain and improve digestion.

 - Bowls fit snug in the frame so there is no rattle during eating.

 - Ideal for older Malamutes who are not as mobile.